ctrlplusb/easy-peasy/website/docs/docs/api/computed.md

   It is also worth noting that the `state` and `storeState` that are provided to your state selectors will include [computed](/docs/api/computed) properties too.
 Computed properties are allowed to reference each other.

+- `computationFunc` (Function, *required*)

+  The `computationFunc` that will receive the input state and return the derived value.
+If no `stateResolvers` were defined the `computationFunc` will receive the local state as its input.

 ## Defining computed properties

 This section will demonstrate various use cases in terms of defining [computed](/docs/api/computed) properties.

-### Simple computed property acting against local state
+### Simple computed property

-In this example we will use the local state, which is provided as the input to our computation function, in order to resolve the `isLoggedIn` value.
+This is the simplest form of computed properties, and the form that should be used in most cases.

 ```javascript
 const model = {